edgedb/edgedb/docs/edgeql/ddl/objects.rst

 :eql:synopsis:`DROP PROPERTY <property-name>`
     Remove a property item from this object type.
 See :eql:stmt:`DROP PROPERTY` for details.

+:eql:synopsis:`ALTER CONSTRAINT <constraint-name> ...`
+    Alter the definition of a constraint for this object type.
+See :eql:stmt:`ALTER CONSTRAINT` for details.

+:eql:synopsis:`DROP CONSTRAINT <constraint-name>;`
+    Remove a constraint from this object type.
+See :eql:stmt:`DROP CONSTRAINT` for details.

 :eql:synopsis:`DROP INDEX ON <index-expr>`
     Remove an :ref:`index <ref_datamodel_indexes>` defined as *index-expr*